 One study looked at over 1700 bicycle collision in Seattle.
 They included the following factors in their study:

 - Bicyclist socio-demographics

 - Traffic control

 They categorized the type of injury from the bicycle collision as follows:

 - Severe injury or fatality (SIF)

 Whether you commute by bike or just out for a short ride, if you’ve been injured by a motor vehicle, The Advocates can help.
-We’ve got numerous experienced bicycle collision attorneys who have already obtained large settlements for previous clients who have been injured in a bicycle collision.
-Call us today to see if you have a possible case—the initial consultation is always confidential and completely free!
+If you need a bike accident attorney, we have several lawyers at The Advocates who’ve obtained large settlements for previous clients who have been injured in a bicycle collision.
+Call a bike accident attorney today to see if you have a possible case—the initial consultation is always confidential and completely free!